back to the MAIN INDEX

 and a dot indicates Pasquino's corner

-Finally, in the last Canto, the mock siege of Buda performed by Meo is set in a place just off piazza Navona.
-The description provided by Berneri is once again so precise (Slightly further, there is a space / Where vicolo della Cuccagna ends) that it is possible to identify the location with no doubt: today the place has the same look it had in those days.
+The mock siege of Buda performed by Meo is set on a spot just outside piazza Navona.
+The description provided by Berneri is once again so precise (Slightly further, there is a space / Where vicolo della Cuccagna ends) that its location can be easily identified.
+Today the place has more or less the same look it had in those days.

-the place at the end of vicolo della Cuccagna: this junction
+the place at the end of vicolo della Cuccagna (the alley on the left):

-is still basically the same as it was in the late 1600s,
+the spot is still basically the same as it was in the late 1600s

 THE 'GIRANDOLA' AT CASTEL SANT'ANGELO